ivogeorg/attach_shelf/README.md

 `rotate()` didn't work with yaw taken from `amcl_pose`.
 TODO: Investigate.
 Also, how to know the frequency publication for a topic.

+**Solution:**
+1. `ros2 topic hz /topic_name`
+2. [This ROS answer](https://answers.ros.org/question/256155/the-publish-frequency-of-amcl_pose-in-navigation-amcl-package-is-too-low/) explains the low frequency of `/amcl_pose` and how to configure for faster publication.

 ###### Problem with `odom`

 `odom` is all over the place, resulting in weird current yaw report.
 See figure below: